wbaby/Quiescis/README.md

 <b>Quescis</b> is a powerful Remote Access Trojan for windows computer on C++

 ## Update 1.2.6
      1. Added to chrome_st the information about downloaded files and search requests
+     2. Bugs fixed in Server.cpp

 ![alt text](img/header.png)